cryptographicfool/cs50/README.md

 ### vigenere.c
 A program that converts plaintext input to ciphertext using a key provided by the user.
 This program is based on Vigenere Cipher and takes a set of alphabets as the key.

+### crack.c
+A program that takes hashed password as an input and outputs password in plain text.
+This is based on C's DES based crypt function.